 Some discomfort is normal.
 Certain movements may trigger pain or a feeling that you need to urinate.
 You may also feel mild soreness or pressure before or during urination.
 These symptoms will go away a few days after the stent is removed.

-Medication to control pain or bladder spasms or to prevent infection may be prescribed.
+Medicine to control pain or bladder spasms or to prevent infection may be prescribed.
 Take this as directed.

 Drink plenty of fluids to help flush out your urinary tract.